- Alzheimer’s disease is becoming more common as life expectancy is increasing and the baby boomer generation is aging.

-- Alzheimer’s disease is caused by the death and dysfunction of brain cells
+- Alzheimer’s disease is caused by the death and dysfunction of brain cells.

 - There are several risk factors for Alzheimer’s disease such as age, genetics, gender, etc.

-- Mild cognitive impairment, an intermediate stage between normal age-related memory problems and dementia is also considered a risk factor for developing Alzheimer’s.
+- Mild cognitive impairment, an intermediate stage between normal age-related memory problems and dementia, is also considered a risk factor for developing Alzheimer’s.

-- There is no cure for Alzheimer’s but living a healthy and active lifestyle can reduce the risk of developing Alzheimer’s disease
+- There is no cure for Alzheimer’s but living a healthy and active lifestyle can reduce the risk of developing Alzheimer’s disease.

-The United States is experiencing a “graying” of the population, with the Baby Boomer generation, born post-WWII between 1946 and 1964, reaching age 65 in large numbers.
+The United States is experiencing a “graying” of the population, with the Baby Boomer generation, born post-WWII between 1946 and 1964, reaching older age in large numbers.
 This significant demographic change is also happening worldwide.
 For the first time in history, older adults (ages 65 and older) will soon outnumber young children (ages 5 and younger).

 In addition, people are living longer.
 Since the likelihood of developing Alzheimer’s disease increases drastically with age, it is projected that there will be a growing number of individuals living with AD.
 It is specifically estimated that the number of older Americans living with Alzheimer’s disease, currently at 5.2 million, will almost triple by 2050, reaching 13.8 million.

 Fortunately, research in this area is exploding as well.
 In 2011, President Obama signed the National Alzheimer’s Project Act, with the goal of preventing and treating Alzheimer’s Disease by 2025.
+Alzheimer’s disease is the most common cause of dementia- a group of brain disorders characterized by a decline in mental ability.

-Alzheimer’s and other forms of dementia are difficult diseases that can take a huge toll on the person diagnosed and their loved ones.
+Alzheimer’s and other forms of dementia are difficult diseases that can take a huge toll on individuals diagnosed and their loved ones.
 And it’s important to recognize that dementia also takes a huge toll on our healthcare system, and it is growing costlier by the day.
-For these reasons, research attempting to understand risk factors and causes of Alzheimer’s Disease, as well as to discover strategies for prevention, has become an important priority in the scientific community.
+For these reasons, research attempting to understand risk factors and causes of Alzheimer’s Disease, as well as to discover strategies and medications for prevention, has become an important priority in the scientific community.
 Research takes time however, and we don’t have clear answers yet.
 Below is what we know so far.

 The strongest risk factor for developing Alzheimer’s disease is age.
 As we get older, our chances of getting Alzheimer’s increase.
 According to the National Institute on Aging, after the age of 65, our risk of developing Alzheimer’s disease doubles every five years.
-Individuals at the highest risk are those who are over 85, among whom 1 in 3 are estimated to have Alzheimer’s.
+Individuals at the highest risk are those who are over 85, among whom 1 in 3 are estimated to have Alzheimer’s disease.
 This is important because individuals who are 85 and older are one of the fastest growing groups in our population.

 There are three forms of APoE: e2, e3, and e4.
 E2 is the rarest form, which seems to be linked to a reduced likelihood of developing Alzheimer’s.
 E3 is the most common and does not seem to influence the risk of Alzheimer’s.
 However, APoE4 is the greatest genetic risk factor that we know of, and it is estimated to play a role in 20-25% of Alzheimer’s cases.
 Though having one or two copies of ApoE4 does not guarantee you will develop Alzheimer’s disease, it does increase your risk.